Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Media Ingest Workflows and Profiles # {#workflow_and_use_cases}

-   Two key workflows and interfaces have been identified for which media ingest interface protocols are defined.
+   Two workflows have been identified mapping to the two protocol interfaces defined.

    The first workflow uses a separate live encoder as [=Ingest source=] and packager as [=Receiving entity=].
 In this case, interface 1, [[!MPEGCMAF]] (CMAF) Ingest may be used.
 This interface uses [[!MPEGCMAF]] to ingest a live encoded stream to the packager.
-The [=Receiving entity=] in this case may do the pacakging, encryption, or other active media processing on the stream.
+The [=Receiving entity=] in this case may do the packaging, encryption, or other active media processing.
 This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on the ingested stream.

-   The second workflow, constitutes ingest to a passive delivery system, such as a cloud storage or a content delivery network.
+   The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a content delivery network.
 In this case the stream needs to be formatted as close as possible to the final stream for consumption by a client.
    This interface is defined in the second part, interface 2 [=DASH Ingest=] or [=HLS Ingest=].
    It enables a push based version of these commonly used streaming protocols.
-   In this case, besides the media object, also manifest objects are ingested to the [=Receiving entity=].
+   In this case, besides the media objects, also manifest objects are ingested to the [=Receiving entity=].

     Diagram 1: Example with [=CMAF Ingest=]